rekha2025-devops/devops/README.md

 # devops
 practice
-we have added more dat aafter building the jenkins we are learning the webhooks now
+we have added more dat aafter building the jenkins we are learning the webhooks now.